 Picnic tables and shelters are located around the beach.
 There’s also a marina with electric and water hook-ups, as well as a snack bar and a souvenir shop.
 You can get to Caladesi Island by boat or ferry from Honeymoon Island State Park at the northern end of Clearwater Beach.

 How far is Caladesi Island from Orlando?

-There’s a multitude of water sports to enjoy at Treasure Island, including fishing, jet skiing and sailing.
-The beach also has a vibrant nightlife scene, with restaurants and bars lining the streets adjacent to the sand.
-Treasure Island has many awards bestowed upon it including ‘largest white sand beach on the Gulf Coast’, and ‘one of the best beaches near Orlando with white sand’.
+There are a multitude of water sports on offer including fishing, jet skiing and sailing.
+The beach also has a vibrant nightlife scene with restaurants and bars lining the streets adjacent to the sand.
+Treasure Island has many awards bestowed upon it including ‘largest white sand beach on the Gulf Coast’ and ‘the best beach near Orlando with white sand’.

 How far is Treasure Island from Orlando?

 Just a short drive south of Sarasota on the Siesta Key barrier island is family-friendly Siesta Beach.
 The powdery sand here is nearly pure quartz crystal, and the clear turquoise water attracts throngs of swimmers and snorkelers.
 It’s no wonder this place has won numerous ‘best beach’ accolades including Trip Advisor’s best beach in the US.